-HPHM 1503 - Pharmacology for Pharmacy Technicians I (3/2/5)
+HPHM 1503 - Pharmacology for Pharmacy Technicians I (2/0/2)

-Co-requisite: HPHM 1200, HPHM 1300, and HPHM 1400.
-Prerequisite: LA Board of Pharmacy approval and admitted into Pharmacy Technician program.
+Co-requisite: HPHM 1400 and HPHM 1500.
 This course emphasizes drug therapy, defines major drug classifications, drug nomenclature and drug dosage forms.
 The course is designed to provide the Pharmacy Technician candidate with a foundation in drug related information and for actual preparation to dispense medications.
-This course includes 100 hours of lab/clinical practice in the retail and/or hospital pharmacy under the supervision of a registered pharmacist.